 Destguides may receive commissions from purchases made through affiliate links in this article.

-Spain is well known worldwide for its landmarks and sporting activities that lure tourists into the country every year.
+Spain is well known worldwide for its landmarks and sporting activities that bring tourists into the country every year.
 When it comes to sports, Spain boasts an incredible football league with several historic clubs, like Real Madrid C. F. and FC Barcelona.

-People also travel to Spain for its large selection of very famous European landmarks.
+People also travel to Spain for its large selection of famous European landmarks.
 There are many famous landmarks in Spain to visit, including football stadiums, cathedrals, and art centres built by various well-known architects.

 Travelling to Spain and leaving without visiting any landmarks is impossible to do.
 Below, you will find an extensive list of Spanish landmarks you can see when in Spain.
 Continue reading to learn more!